By Jerry Tardif

 High Winds

-As just mentioned, high winds are another hazard you must try to avoid.
+As just mentioned, high winds are another thunderstorm hazard you must try to avoid.

 Branches can be broken free and fall to the ground (or onto you or your horse), trees can be toppled, and debris can be lifted and blown toward you and your horse.

-When the winds really whip up, try to find some sheltered area that isn't high or alone and attracting lightening.
+When the winds really whip up, try to find some sheltered area that isn't high or alone and attracting lightning.

 Spook factor